4dn-dcic/react-workflow-viz/README.md

 This is in alpha/beta phase.

-Is being used by HMS-DBMI in the [4DN Data Portal](https://data.4dnucleome.org/experiment-set-replicates/4DNESMU2MA2G/#graph-section) to show provenance of analytical pipeline runs.
+This package is being used by HMS-DBMI in the [4DN Data Portal](https://data.4dnucleome.org/experiment-set-replicates/4DNESMU2MA2G/#graph-section) to show provenance of analytical pipeline runs.
-Also being used in the [CGAP project](https://cgap.hms.harvard.edu) for similar purposes.
+Also being used in [CGAP](https://cgap.hms.harvard.edu) for similar purposes.

-Checkout the current demo at [unpkg.com/@hms-dbmi-bgm/react-workflow-viz/index.html](https://unpkg.com/@hms-dbmi-bgm/react-workflow-viz/index.html), which points to the index.html file in the distributable NPM package (and in this repo).
+Check out a live demo at [unpkg.com/@hms-dbmi-bgm/react-workflow-viz/index.html](https://unpkg.com/@hms-dbmi-bgm/react-workflow-viz/index.html). _Note: This link points to the index.html file in the distributable NPM package (and in this repo)._

 ## Build demo